AbdulManan30/Auto-Reply-Bot/README.md

 # 🤖 Auto-Reply-Bot

-An automated browser-based bot that reads chat from Brave browser, uses Groq AI to generate a witty reply, and pastes the response automatically.
+An automated browser-based bot that reads chat from any browser, uses Groq AI to generate a witty reply, and pastes the response automatically.
 The bot speaks like Abdul Manan — a sarcastic coder from Pakistan — and roasts people in a funny and natural way.

 ---

 ## 🚀 Features

-- ✅ Reads chat from Brave browser (via screen selection)
+- ✅ Reads chat from any browser (via screen selection)
 - 🤖 Uses Groq AI to analyze and reply to last message
 - 🔥 Generates humorous, roast-style responses
 - 🧠 Only replies if the last message is NOT from Abdul Manan